Moments Economy Architecture Specification

 Classifications.

-- Derivative Agency: Artificial processing capacity.
+- Indirect Agency: Artificial processing capacity.

 - GTD: Governance Traceability Displacement.